davidlord/NSCLC-ICI-Biomarkers/README.md

 This code repository contains two packages: "Data-Preparation" and "Modelling".
 The function of each of these is explained below.

 ### Data Preparation
-A framework for preprocessing cancer genomics datasets from the cBioPortal.
+A framework for compiling and preparing cancer genomics datasets from the cBioPortal.
+Source code compiles multiple separate datasets to a single analysis-ready dataset.
+Requires input from subject matter experts before and while executing the code for: defining gene-mutations of interest, defining columns of interest, and harmonizing categorical columns.

 ### Modelling
-A framework for creating predictive models of d
+A framework for creating predictive models of NSCLC immunotherapy treatment outcome.